Bort-Millipede/PocketCHIP_hcx/building/native/README.md

 ```

 &nbsp;
 Build the driver.
-The compiled kernel module will be the `88XXau.ko` file.
+The compiled kernel module will be the outputted `88XXau.ko` file.
 **Note:** This will likely take a long time to complete.

 ```bash